braazaareer/writeup/reverse_engineering/L3akCTF_2025/Alpha/Write_up.md

 ![stage2](images/stage2)

-The `master_flag` at `[rbp-0x11]` is initialized to 1.
-After each stage, it is bitwise ANDed with the result of that stage.
-If any stage fails (result is 0), the master flag becomes 0 and can never be 1 again.
-The final check of the program is simply `if (master_flag == 1)`.
+Analysis of the newly decrypted code reveals a critical control flow mechanism that ensures all stages are solved sequentially and correctly.

+it contain another constraint but,

+this is the most important new piece of logic:

+-   At the conclusion of Stage 1, the result of `cmp eax, 0x1326` was stored in the `edx` register (via `sete al` followed by `movzx edx, al`).
+This means `edx` is set to `1` if Stage 1 was successfully passed, and `0` if it failed.
+-   A "master flag" variable, located at `[rbp - 0x11]`, is initialized to `1` at the beginning of the program's execution.
+-   `and eax, edx`: This instruction performs a bitwise AND operation.
+It takes the current value of the master flag (loaded into `eax`) and ANDs it with the result from the previous stage (`edx`).
+-   `mov byte ptr [rbp - 0x11], al`: The outcome of the AND operation is then saved back into the master flag's memory location.

+**What this means:** The master flag at `[rbp - 0x11]` will only remain `1` if **ALL** preceding stages have been successfully completed.
+If any single stage fails, its corresponding check will result in a `0`, causing the master flag to become `0`.
+This flag will then remain `0` for all subsequent checks, effectively preventing progress until every stage is solved in order.
 To solve the challenge, we need to satisfy the equations for *all* stages.
-We can write a Python script using Capstone to automate the full decryption process and extract all the constraints.

 ## 7. Solving with Z3